 - Wear appropriate clothing for the season, in layers.

-- Tell someone where you are going, the trails you are hiking, when you will return.
+- Tell someone where you are going, the trails you are hiking, and when you will return.

 Belknap Range Trails

-The Belknap Range Conservation Coalition is a non-profit group whose mission is to promote the conservation of open space, responsible stewardship, and low impact public enjoyment of the scenic natural, recreational and historical resources of the Belknap Mountain Range.
-They are a great resourse for hiking trail maps of the entire Belknap Mountain Range.
+The Belknap Range Conservation Coalition is a non-profit group whose mission is to promote the conservation of open space, responsible stewardship, and low impact public enjoyment of the scenic natural, recreational, and historical resources of the Belknap Mountain Range.
+They are a great resource for hiking trail maps of the entire Belknap Mountain Range.

-Gunstock's 3-acre fishing pond is stocked on a regular basis through the summer by NH Fish and Game.
-Anglers are required to park in Guntock's Main Parking lot in order to access the pond.
+Gunstock's three-acre fishing pond is stocked on a regular basis through the summer by N.H.
+Fish and Game.
+Anglers are required to park in Gunstock's Main Parking lot in order to access the pond.

-A valid New Hampshire State Fishing License is required for ages 16 and older.
+- A valid New Hampshire State Fishing License is required for ages 16 and older.
 The NH Fish and Game web site has information on when the pond has been stocked and where to purchase fishing licenses.
-(NH Fish and Game refers to our pond as the Belknap Recreation Area Pond.)